 Although the definition of music royalties is fairly simple, defining these royalties by how they are earned is a little more complex.
 The following covers the different types of royalties that can be earned from the use of music and who is entitled to collect royalties from their use.

 Two Copyrights, Six Royalty Types

 There are two copyrights inherent in a recorded composition or song.
-One copyright is the master recording copyright; the actual sound recording, while the other is the compositional copyright, also known as publishing (the underlying music and lyrics).
+One copyright is the recording copyright; the actual sound recording, while the other is the compositional copyright, also known as publishing (the underlying music and lyrics).
 You would think musicians, publishers, labels and artists could only collect two royalty types from these two copyrights, but in fact, there are up to six types of royalties that can be generated from these copyrights.